 A vast city of 1,523 km², São Paulo is home to nearly 12 million inhabitants, while the entire metropolitan area houses almost 29 million inhabitants.
-São Paulo is the largest city in Brazil, larger than Rio de Janeiro and is also the largest in Latin America, and the third largest city in the world.
+São Paulo is the largest city in Brazil, larger than Rio de Janeiro and is also the largest in Latin America and even the third largest city in the world.
 Brazil’s commercial, industrial, financial and economic hub, São Paulo is also considered a dangerous city (in specific districts).

 São Paulo is divided into 31 districts and nine zones.
 The most popular neighborhoods are Paraiso, Vila Madalena, Jardins, Vila Mariana, and Higienopolis.
 Discover our non-exhaustive selection of the best areas to stay in São Paulo.